pinkpong111/network-architecture-theory/README.md

 **Empirical grounding — Hypersphere Embedding and Adversarial Robustness (arXiv 2303.08289):**

 Incorporating hypersphere embedding into adversarial training improves robustness.
 The mechanism: angular-AT enforces intra-class compactness and inter-class separation in angular space.
-This translates to: contaminated inputs cannot find a direction that moves a representation across a class boundary, because all class boundaries are maximally separated angularly.
-When inner sphere converges, adversarial (contamination) inputs lose their exploitable geometry.
+This translates to: contaminated inputs face geometrically increasing cost to move a representation across a class boundary, because all class boundaries are maximally separated angularly.
+When inner sphere converges, adversarial (contamination) inputs encounter maximum geometric resistance — though this resistance is high, it is not absolute.
+Sufficiently powerful adversarial signals can still penetrate; the geometric cost of doing so is the defense, not an impossibility guarantee.

 **Empirical grounding — Hyperspherical Constrained Representation (arXiv 2504.08415, April 2025):**

 A method that enforces constraints by converting the output space to hyperspherical coordinates.
-The key property: a hyperspherical representation system *cannot represent infeasible points* — constraint satisfaction is guaranteed by the geometry itself, not by monitoring or correction.
-This is the mathematical analog of contamination immunity: when the inner sphere has fully converged, the representation space structurally cannot encode contaminated patterns, not because it detects and rejects them, but because it has no room for them.
+The key property: a hyperspherical representation system makes infeasible points geometrically expensive to reach — constraint satisfaction is strongly favored by the geometry itself, reducing reliance on monitoring or correction.
+This is the mathematical analog of contamination resistance: when the inner sphere has converged, the representation space geometrically penalizes contaminated patterns, not because it detects and rejects them, but because the converged geometry makes contaminated directions high-cost.

 ---